josephtey/AmplifyWorkshop/README.md

 1. Goto your AWS console via this link: https://aws.amazon.com/

-2. Search up and click Cloud 9 in the 'Services' section.
+2. Search up 'Cloud 9' in the search bar, and click on the first option.

-3. Click 'Get Started'
+3. Click 'Create Environment'

-4. Choose a name (e.g. amplify-workshop).
-Click 'Next'.
+4. Set the **name** of your environment to be 'AmplifyWorkshop'.\
+   Click 'Next Step'.\
    Under 'Instance Type' select 'Other instance type', and search for 't3.medium' in the dropdown search.

-5. Leave everything else as default, and click 'Create Environment'.
+5. Leave everything else as default.\
+   Click 'Next Step'.\
+   Click 'Create Environment'.

 ### Setting up your Amplify + React application